with-labs/popspace/README.md

 ### NPM Install the project

-From the root of the project, run `npm install`.
+From the root of the project, run `yarn install --frozen-lockfile`.

 ### Install Netlify CLI

 The app is deployed to Netlify using the Netlify CLI.
 Install netlify-cli with

-    $ npm install -g netlify-cli
+    $ yarn add -g netlify-cli

 ### Authenticate with our Netlify Account